Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 ADHD is a behavior disorder.
 It's often first diagnosed in childhood.

 A child with ADHD may have trouble paying attention.
-He or she may also be impulsive
+They may also be impulsive and

 The cause of ADHD may be genetic.
 It tends to run in families.